ejnunn/ejnunn/README.md

 #### Tools/Technologies
 - **OS** : Linux, macOS, Windows
 - **Languages** : Python, Java, Kotlin, JavaScript
-- **Frameworks/Libraries/Tools** : Kubernetes, Docker, PyTorch, TensorFlow, Pandas, Hadoop, Spark, GraphQL, Node.js, MongoDB, MySQL
+- **Frameworks/Libraries/Tools** : Docker, PyTorch, TensorFlow, Pandas, Hadoop, Spark, Kafka, Redis, PostgreSQL, Elasticsearch
 - **Cloud Platforms** : AWS (S3, EC2, SQS, SNS, Cloudwatch, Cloudfront, DynamoDB, etc.)

 ### Personal Projects

 #### Current Projects

 1. **Advent of Code 2024**: Daily puzzles and brain-teasers testing your Data Structures & Algorithms knowledge, as well as other common software problem solving skills.
-2. **Chaos Engineering**: (No code here yet) Learning basics of chaos engineering through failure injection to test system durability when things inevitably go wrong.
+2. **Bluesky Search Engine** (In Progress):
+   - **Scraper**: A completed web scraper that pulls posts from Bluesky by starting with a seed author and iteratively expanding to new authors referenced in posts.
+   - **TF-IDF Calculation**: Scripts are in place to compute TF-IDF scores for document-term pairs.
+Currently, this process works on a text file corpus and is being updated to process Bluesky posts directly.
+   - **Planned Features**: Future plans include adapting the TF-IDF pipeline for Bluesky data, adding a search frontend for users to query relevant authors by keyword, and deploying the project using Docker.

 #### Past Projects

 1. **GAN Research**: Led a project to evaluate GAN output quality, proposing a novel metric.
 Results published in an [academic paper](https://arxiv.org/abs/2106.08575).
-2. **Text Search Pipeline**: Developed a TF-IDF-based text search pipeline using Hadoop and MapReduce, enabling efficient search functionality for large text corpora.

 ### Fun Facts

 - 🚴 I enjoy biking around Seattle on my cargo bike with my dog.
 - 🧗 I love bouldering with friends at the local climbing gym.
 - 🎸 Still find time to sit down with my guitar when inspiration hits.